-The Magellan docked at breakfast time in the port of Castries, joining two other cruise ships that had already found their moorings.
+The Magellan as usual docked at breakfast time in the port of Castries, joining two other cruise ships that had already found their moorings.
 It was going to be a busy day for the inhabitants of the 2nd largest island in the Windward Islands.

 St. Lucia was discovered by Juan de Cosa who travelled with Columbus, but it is thought that the first European to settle on the island was a French pirate called Farncois Le Clerc, better known as Jambe de Bois or ‘Wooden Leg’.
 The island was alternately French and British for the next 150 years before being ceded to the British in 1814, it achieved its independence in 1979.
-They sensibly drive on the left and speak English as should all civilised nations.
+They sensibly drive on the left and speak English, as should all civilised nations.

-Castries has a chequered history having been destroyed by fire on three occasions; 1805, 1813 and more recently 1948.
+Castries has quite a chequered history having been destroyed by fire on three occasions; 1805, 1813 and more recently 1948.
 It is probably well over due for another one.